ENQUIRE

 READ MORE

-This involves documentation of archaeological sites on Tswalu and in the surrounding areas.
+Understanding the human impact on the Kalahari ecosystem is critical.
+Archaeological sites on Tswalu and in the surrounding areas are being documented.
 There is a need to establish the human time line within the Kalahari, closely identifying the eras.
 These will form layers in our knowledge of the archaeology and palaeontology of the area.
-The use of current techniques in remote sensing to identify areas with fossil and other archaeological sites will add significantly to our understanding of the human impact on the Southern Kalahari.
+The use of current techniques in remote sensing to identify areas with fossil and other archaeological sites is adding significantly to our understanding of human impact.

 READ MORE